cordellandrade/learning-journal/README.md

 ## How to keep a growth mindset
 *  Someone success should act as motivation
--  Saying I can do this
+-  Saying I can do this instead of saying I wish I can do this
 - Growth mindset is needed in coding